 When I suggested we again pitch-up at shingle Street, I had no idea that it’d be 2 days to the year since we first went.
-Back then it was a detox after A levels, this time it was to mark M’s return from Nicaragua, Australia and New Zealand.
+Then it was a post A-level detox , this time it was to mark M’s return from Nicaragua, Australia and New Zealand.

-Though not quite on the scale of Birdling Flats, Shingle Street is an empty wild place where nature takes centre stage and modern life seems a bit puny.
-That night the stars shone brightly behind Mars and Venus.
+Though not quite on the scale of Birdling Flats, Shingle Street is an empty wild place where nature takes centre stage, the stars behind Mars and Venus shine brightly, and modern life seems a bit puny.

 Laid-up on this vast, pebbly beach, we spoke of the limitations of perception and cognition, the trickiness of time, life plans, reincarnation, spiritualism, taoism, hitchhiking, relationships and the joy of a well dressed halloumi salad.